Gun Rights: Part 1: Total Deaths: Will Reasonable Gun Control Save Lives?

 - 9/11/2016 – Ft.
 Wayne, IN was where 3 people died from gunshots plus an unborn child, another person was injured in a domestic dispute

-In 2016, as of Sep 17, 2016, there were 346 mass shootings with 454 dead and 1249 injured.
+As of Sep 17, 2016, there were 346 mass shootings with 454 dead and 1249 injured.
 As terrible as all the statistics above are, they are only a small part of the problem, In fact, the political murders listed probably have nothing to do the rate of gun ownership.

 The real problem with the availability of guns are the deaths that are self-inflicted.
 They represent over 50% of all deaths from guns.
 We will review this sad fact in Part IV.